 One of the main reasons companies need a robust cyber security policy is that employees are often the weakest link in current security programs.
 According to research from IBM, roughly 95% of cyber security breaches are caused, in some part, by human error.
 These security incidents can take many forms, from phishing emails and infected web links to weak login credentials.

-Educating employees about key security risks can help reduce the frequency and severity of cyber attacks.
-This reason is why cyber security training requirements are a core part of any cyber security policy.
-It’s also important to develop internal processes that can help ensure all employees adhere to the documented guidelines.
+Educating employees about key security risks can reduce cyberattacks’ frequency and severity.
+This is why cyber security training requirements are a core part of any cyber security policy.
+It’s also important to develop internal processes to ensure all employees adhere to the documented guidelines.
 Corrective actions and additional training can encourage end-users to uphold best practices in information security, password management, application patching, and more.

 Building and maintaining a strong cyber security policy